Frequently Asked Questions

 Is there an age limit for gymnastics class participants?

-The Tumbleweeds Developmental Program is for GIRLS ONLY ages 6 to 13 years.
+The Tumbleweeds Recreational Program is for GIRLS ONLY ages 6 to 13 years.

 What should my child wear to class?